thevladsoft/crdown/README.md

 $ python2 crdown.py http://www.crunchyroll.com/fatekaleid-liner-prisma-illya/episode-1-illya-grow-up-657285
 ```

 That's it.
+You will see .flv and .ass files (if the subtitle is available) in the 'export/' directoy if all goes well.
 You can change the quality and language subtitle if you want editing the 'settings.ini' file.

 ### How to install